Pence illustrates sharp contrast with Biden: ‘Stakes have never been higher’

 The vice president paid tribute in his speech to essential workers during the pandemic.
 He singled out two in the audience as examples of the convention’s theme of America as a “land of heroes.”

-He also drew a sharp contrast between the president’s economic and foreign policies and Mr. Biden’s plans that he said would raise taxes, increase regulations and show weakness against foreign powers such as China.
+He also drew a sharp contrast between the president’s economic and foreign policies and Mr. Biden’s plans that he said would raise taxes, increase regulations and revive his role as “a cheerleader for communist China.”

 Mr. Pence said Mr. Biden’s trade policies would reverse the “America First” gains achieved under Mr. Trump’s more confrontational approach.

 “On Nov.
 3, ask yourself: Who do you trust to rebuild this economy?
 A career politician who presided over the slowest economic recovery since the Great Depression?
 Or a proven leader who created the greatest economy in the world?”
 Mr. Pence said.

-Mr. Pence’s speech was preceded by an address from his wife, second lady Karen Pence, as part of another night of outreach to female voters.
+Mr. Pence’s speech was preceded by an address from Mrs. Pence, as part of another night of outreach to female voters.

 The speaking schedule included three Republican House members, Dan Crenshaw of Texas, and Elise Stefanik and Lee Zeldin of New York; and two Republican senators, Marsha Blackburn of Tennessee and Joni Ernst of Iowa.
 Republican Gov. Kristi Noem of South Dakota also spoke, as did retired college football coach Lou Holtz.